 - The Central Services, which supervise and monitor the work of the Regional Services and ensure the coordination of activities and a common approach when dealing with cultural heritage issues.
 The Central Services directly related to the protection of cultural heritage are:

-- The Directorate General of Antiquities and Cultural Heritage, which is responsible for the overall protection and management of cultural heritage.
+- The General Directorate of Antiquities and Cultural Heritage, which is responsible for the overall protection and management of cultural heritage.

-- The Directorate General of Restoration, Museums and Technical Works, which, in cooperation with the competent services of the Directorate General of Antiquities and Cultural Heritage, is responsible for the study and implementation of protection, stabilisation, restoration and enhancement work on architectural monuments and monumental complexes.
+- The General Directorate of Restoration, Museums and Technical Works, which, in cooperation with the competent services of the Directorate General of Antiquities and Cultural Heritage, is responsible for the study and implementation of protection, stabilisation, restoration and enhancement work on architectural monuments and monumental complexes.

 - the Central Archaeological Council,